 In addition, there are tram tours from the center through Johnson.
 Visitors get to see the current mission-control room, which is responsible for operations on the International Space Station.
 They'll also see the historic mission-control room, where NASA monitored its Apollo missions, as well as nine Gemini missions.
-Also on the tour are the Saturn V Rocket Park, home to a real Saturn V rocket.
-(The tour web page notes, "Saying that it's massive just doesn't do it justice.
-You have to see it to believe it.")
+Also on the tour are the Saturn V Rocket Park, home to a real "mighty and massive" Saturn V rocket, as the tour web page notes.
 Finally, the tour stops at Building 9, which provides a glimpse into some of the science and tech being developed for human spaceflight.

 Tram tours run year-round but can be canceled due to bad weather or other unforeseen circumstances.
 You can buy timed tickets ahead of time.
-The Space Center Houston is open seven days a week, from 9 a.m. to 5 p.m.
-Monday through Friday, and from 10 a.m. to 7 p.m.
-Saturday and Sunday.
-Entry tickets are $24.95 for adults, and $19.95 for children ages 4-11.
+The Space Center Houston is open seven days a week, from 9 a.m. to 6 p.m. all summer long, and closes at 5 p.m.
+Monday through Friday after Sept.
+4. Entry tickets are $29.95 for adults, and $24.95 for children ages 4-11.
 Children ages 3 and under are free.